-1. At this time, the judges will be assessing the overall physique for the degree of proportion, symmetry, muscle size and quality (density, separation, definition) as well as skin tone.
-The scoring for the Elimination Round will proceed as follows:

-7.2 Scoring of the Elimination Round The scoring for the Elimination Round is carried out as follows:

-1. If there are more than 15 competitors, the judges will select the top 15 by placing an "X" beside their numbers, using Form 1, entitled "Elimination Round (Judges)".
-IFBB Chief Judge decides if the Elimination Round will be necessary.

-2. Using Form 2, entitled "Elimination Round (Statisticians)", the statisticians will transcribe the judge's selections onto this sheet and will then tally the judge's scores to select the top 15 competitors.

-3. If there is a tie between two or more athletes fighting to enter the top 15, the tied athletes will be brought back onstage, and the judges will perform a reassessment of the four mandatory poses to break the tie.

-4. Only the top 15 competitors will advance to Semifinals (Round 1).
+- 1. At this time, the judges will be assessing the overall physique for the degree of proportion, symmetry, muscle size and quality (density, separation, definition) as well as skin tone. - 7.2 The scoring for the Elimination Round is carried out as follows: - 1.
+If there are more than 15 competitors, the judges shall select the top 15 by placing an "X" beside their numbers, using Form 1, entitled "Elimination Round (Judges)".
+IFBB Chief Judge decides if the Elimination Round will be necessary. - 2.
+Using Form 2, entitled "Elimination Round (Statisticians)", the statisticians will transcribe the judge's selections onto this sheet and will then tally the judge's scores to select the top 15 competitors. - 3.
+If there is a tie between two or more athletes fighting to enter the top 15, the tied athletes will be brought back onstage, and the judges will perform a reassessment of the four mandatory poses to break the tie. - 4.
+Only the top 15 competitors advance to Semifinals (Round 1).

-Article 8 - Prejudging: Presentation of Round 1 (Comparisons in Mandatory Poses)
+Article 8 - Prejudging: Presentation of Round 1 (Comparisons of Quarter Turns and Mandatory Poses)